How and When to Switch Payroll Providers

 Payroll is a company’s largest expense.
 It is also the most visible, meaning there is no room for mistakes when it comes to employees’ paychecks.
 Therefore consider a payroll software provider’s reputation and reliability.

-Yup, check reference of other companies using the system.
+Yup, check references of other companies using the system.
 It is useful to talk to companies of similar size in the same or similar industries about their experiences with the payroll software and the accompanying support.

 Test different vendors with your criteria to find the best fit for your company.
-Start with OPS today and see what we can do for you.